 Capital gains are treated as taxable income in the year that transfer of ownership occurs and, as such, taxed as part of the general corporate income.
 Capital gains are generally not subject to withholding tax (WHT).
 There are rules that allow full deduction of net capital gains from the sale of shares, so, in general, corporations are not subject to taxation on capital gains from sale of shares.

 Dividend income is treated as taxable income and taxed as a part of corporate income.
 There are extensive rules that allow full deduction of the dividend, so, in general, corporations are not subject to taxation on dividends.
 Dividends are subject to WHT (currently 22%), which is a temporary payment towards the final tax assessment.
+Dividends paid between resident limited liability corporations are however not subject to WHT.

 Interest income derived from bank deposits, mutual and investment funds, bonds, or other financial deeds; any kind of exchange rate profit; and any other income from monetary assets are subject to 22% tax.